MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hold-town-hall-using-yammer.md

 Members of your organization can watch the recording of the event stream after the event.
 Communities created in Yammer during the event can continue the conversation and watch the recording of the town hall on the Yammer platform.
 Moderators can also provide automatic recaps for those who may have missed the town hall.

 Make your town hall and post-event engagement scalable by sharing your town hall recording across multiple platforms.
-Add it to your SharePoint site using the Yammer web part or the News feed web part, add it to your news feed in Viva Connections (link), or share it to a team channel in Teams.
+Add it to your SharePoint site using the [Yammer web part](https://support.microsoft.com/en-us/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da) or the [News feed web part](https://docs.microsoft.com/en-us/yammer/integrate-yammer-with-other-apps/yammer-and-newsfeed), add it to your news feed in Viva Connections (link), or share it to a team channel in [Teams](https://docs.microsoft.com/en-us/microsoftteams/best-practices-large-groups).

-Need more information about Stream and metadata
-Stream (on SharePoint) provides Multi-Geo support for video storage as well as advanced sharing options.
+Stream (on SharePoint) provides [Multi-Geo support](https://docs.microsoft.com/en-us/microsoft-365/enterprise/administering-a-multi-geo-environment?view=o365-worldwide) for video storage as well as advanced sharing options.
 Increase your event recording’s discoverability and shareability by adding it to your organization’s Stream portal.

 Access additional video analytics including views over time and viewer engagement by saving your town hall recording to Stream.